 - you are hyper aware of your heartbeat

 It’s rare, but sometimes a person with ectopic rhythm will develop ventricular tachycardia (rapid and irregular heartbeat) and other arrhythmias (problems with heart rate).
 People who have had a heart attack or have heart disease or heart abnormalities have a higher risk of complications or sudden cardiac death.

-Most of the time, the cause of ectopic heartbeat is unknown and requires no treatment.
-If you feel fine otherwise, you should still advise your doctor during a physical exam so they can listen carefully to your heartbeat.
+Most of the time, the cause of an ectopic heartbeat is unknown and requires no treatment.
+If you feel fine otherwise, you should still tell your doctor during a physical exam so they can listen carefully to your heart.

 If symptoms occur frequently or become severe, make an appointment with your doctor.
-He or she will want to conduct a physical exam to see if there are abnormalities of your heart.
+They will want to conduct a physical exam to see if there are abnormalities in your heart.

 If you experience chest pain and pressure, sustained rapid heart rate, or other symptoms along with ectopic rhythm, seek medical attention immediately.